swim-io/swim/packages/swim-anchor/README.md

    into the correct directory for each program
 2. adjust visibility of imports/crates to only expose what's needed
 3. enhance lp metadata tests with mpl js storage mock logic
+4. anchor can't handle nested custom structs for inputs into ixs.
+    1. look into using just u32 for lp_fee, gov_fee for ix inputs.